 Knowledge is our strength

 Gathering knowledge has always been very important within the family business.
 Leen Kapiteijn laid the foundation for this and won many a prize in his golden years for his knowledge of varieties.
-In turn, he transferred this knowledge and his entrepreneurship to his sons, whom he also required to go to England and France to learn the language of the country.
+In turn, he transferred this knowledge and his entrepreneurship to his sons, whom he also saw it as essential for them to go to England and France to learn the language of the country.

 1926 Start of Gebroeders Kapiteyn